GiovaLomba/find_content/README.md

 + You would like the application to be able to do something it does not: please request the features, it may be even quick and easy to implement.

++ You can write tutorial on specific or uninteded usages of the software.

++ You can enrich the documentation with real usage example and use cases.

 #### Download

  + [Windows 10 amd64](https://github.com/GiovaLomba/find_content/raw/master/find_content.exe)